Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Conclusions

-To perform this work, we use the \textsc{Prospector-}$\beta$ galaxy population model \citep{Wang2023} to obtain a set of realistic physical properties of galaxies.
-We generate a sample of $10^6$ galaxy spectra and magnitudes using these physical properties and the \textsc{FSPS} parameters adopted in \cite{Wang2023}.
-We label this sample as `fiducial' and we compare it against 22 sets of $10^6$ galaxies obtained by keeping the stellar mass, the star-formation history, and the stellar metallicity fixed while varying the SED modelling components and their parameters one at the time.
+To perform this work, we used the \textsc{Prospector-}$\beta$ galaxy population model \citep{Wang2023} to obtain a set of realistic physical properties of galaxies.
+We generated a sample of $10^6$ galaxy spectra and magnitudes using these physical properties and the \textsc{FSPS} parameters adopted in \cite{Wang2023}.
+We labelled this sample as `fiducial' and we compared it against 22 sets of $10^6$ galaxies obtained by keeping the stellar mass, the star formation history, and the stellar metallicity fixed while varying the SED modelling components and their parameters one at the time.

-We first evaluate the impact that the stellar population choices have on the rest-frame and the observed-frame galaxy colours.
-We consider a wide range of wavebands, covering the optical and the near-infrared regime.
+We first evaluated the impact that the stellar population choices have on the rest-frame and the observed-frame galaxy colours.
+We considered a wide range of wavebands, covering the optical and the near-infrared regime.
 The bands we employ, $ugriZYJHK_s$, are those used in KiDS-VIKING.
-We find that the components related to the active galactic nuclei (AGN), the attenuation law and the gas physics modelling modify the distribution of colours with respect to the fiducial case by an amount that is larger than the median photometric errors of COSMOS, used as a proxy of the expected precision of Rubin-LSST photometry (see Appendix \ref{sect:comparison_cosmos_rubin_photometry}).
+We find that the components related to the active galactic nuclei (AGN), the attenuation law and the gas physics modelling modify the distribution of colours with respect to the fiducial case by an amount that is larger than the median photometric errors of COSMOS, used as a proxy of the expected precision of Rubin-LSST photometry (see Appendix \ref{appendix:comparison_cosmos_rubin_photometry}).
 This implies that the SED components choices lead to an effect on the simulated galaxy colours that is detectable even on a single galaxy basis.